 A perfect book pairing for a Canadian road trip through New Brunswick, take along The Town That Drowned by Riel Nason.
 The story – told from the point of view of a young girl – takes place in the 1960s about a town that will be swallowed up by the waters from a hydro-electric dam.

-Nova Scotia’s charming Maritimes roots has people returning to this wonder province.
-From travelling on the Cabot Trail to taking to the ocean in search of whales, Nova Scotia is a wonderful addition to a Canadian Road Trip.
+Nova Scotia’s charming Maritimes roots have people returning to this wonderful province.
+From travelling on the Cabot Trail, to visiting the capital city of Halifax, to taking to the ocean in search of whales, Nova Scotia is a wonderful addition to a Canadian Road Trip.

 Check out these three places while you’re there: